muenzpraeger/RecordViewer/README.md

 All of the instructions below assume that you are within the root of the project directory.

 1. Install the [Heroku CLI](https://toolbelt.heroku.com/)
-1. Log into Heroku through the command line
+1. Log into the Heroku container registry through the command line

     ```sh
-    heroku login
-    ```
-1. The Docker add-on must be installed

-    ```sh
-    heroku plugins:install heroku-docker
+    heroku container:login
     ```
 1. The Heroku application must be created